MaheshK523/NLP-music-sentimentanalysis/README.md

 | `analysis_backend` | `lexicon` or `transformers` |
 | `analysis_model` | Backend/model identifier |
 | `chunk_count` | Number of chunks included in aggregation |

+Python dictionary representations are never written into interchange files.

+## Backends

+### Deterministic offline baseline

+`--backend lexicon` is the default.
+It uses an inspectable English emotion lexicon, simple negation/intensifier handling, word-aware chunking, and weighted aggregation.
+It is useful for reproducible demos, integration tests, and a